fsolen/infracli/fsclid_readme.txt

 Example commands, i will merge that to main cli later.

+# dont forget to change psexec remote policy on dns servers // you can run Enable-PSRemoting -Force

 fsclid.py dns list example.com

 fsclid.py dns get A example.com domain1.com